-You will be met after breakfast by your safari driver-guide, and driven to the Tarangire National Park in your private 4x4 safari vehicle, with pop up roof for easy game viewing and photography opportunities.
+You will be met after breakfast by your safari driver-guide and driven to the Tarangire National Park in your private 4x4 safari vehicle, which has a pop up roof for easy game viewing and photography opportunities.
 The drive is about 3 hours on a tarred road.
 You will arrive in time for lunch at your first safari camp.

 Tarangire Simba Lodge borders the Tarangire National Park and wildlife is constantly on the move, passing through the grounds, with elephants often visiting the swimming pool.
 Giraffe, zebra, warthog and more delight guests from the viewing platform and tent verandahs.

-After lunch, depart on a game drive in the Tarangire National Park.
+After lunch you will depart on a game drive in the Tarangire National Park.
 Tarangire National Park is a gem on the northern safari circuit.
 Teeming with wildlife, especially in the dry season, this area is a safari-goers dream.